Scroll to navigation

 format:

-* introductory % character
+* introductory % character.

 * (optional) assignment-suppressing character *.
-If this option is
+If this option is present, the

-* (optional) integer number (greater than zero) that specifies maximum
+* (optional) integer number (greater than zero) that specifies maximum field

-field width, that is, the maximum number of characters that the
+width, that is, the maximum number of characters that the function is allowed to

-function is allowed to consume when doing the conversion specified by
+consume when doing the conversion specified by the current conversion

-the current conversion specification.
-Note that %s and %[ may lead to
+specification.
+Note that %s and %[ may lead to buffer overflow if the width is

-* (optional) length modifier that specifies the size of the receiving
+* (optional) length modifier that specifies the size of the receiving argument,

-conversion accuracy and overflow rules.
-The default destination type is
+overflow rules.
+The default destination type is different for each conversion

-different for each conversion type (see table below).
+type (see table below).

-* conversion format specifier
+* conversion format specifier.

 The following format specifiers are available: